World Bowl '91

-World Bowl '91 (also referred to as World Bowl I) was the first annual championship game of the World League of American Football.
+World Bowl '91 (also referred to as World Bowl I) was the first annual World Bowl, the championship game of the World League of American Football.
 It took place on June 9, 1991 at London's Wembley Stadium.
 The game featured a matchup between the Barcelona Dragons and the London Monarchs.
 The Monarchs won 21–0 in front of 61,108 fans.

 Background

 The teams finished the 1991 season with the two best records in the WLAF.
 The Monarchs' 9–1 mark qualified them for the playoffs as European division champions, while the Dragons finished 8–2 and qualified as a wildcard.
 The Monarchs' only blemish on their record came at the hands of the Dragons, 20–17, at Wembley Stadium in the last week of the regular season.

 For both of the Europe-based finalists, the road to the World Bowl went through North America.
 The Dragons travelled to Birmingham and knocked off the Birmingham Fire (North American West champions), 10–3, while the Monarchs stopped North American East champion New York-New Jersey, 42–26.
 (Despite having a better record than the Knights, the semifinal game was held at Giants Stadium due to a scheduling conflict with an association football match at Wembley Stadium).

 The two starting quarterbacks, Barcelona's Scott Erney and London's Stan Gelbaugh, knew each other well: they played high school football less than five minutes away from each other, at Mechanicsburg Area Senior High and Cumberland Valley High School, respectively.